talkersoft/onboarding-data-ingestion/README.md

 ./demo.sh
 ```

-This tears down any previous run, builds all services, loads test data (inserts, updates, and intentional validation errors), runs SQL queries, and opens the Seq log viewer in your browser.
+This tears down any previous run, builds all services, loads test data (inserts, updates, and intentional validation errors), and runs SQL queries.

 ## Searching Logs

-After the demo, Seq opens at **http://localhost:5380**.
+After the demo, open **http://localhost:5380** in your browser.
 Use the search bar to filter:

 | Find | Search |
 |---|---|